RuchiS26/house_price_prediction/README.md

 python manage.py runserver
 ```

--> Making it easy for buyers to predict the price.
+This Application makes it easy for buyers to predict the price.
--> This may also increase sales.
+-> This application may also help in the increase of sales.
 -> Visualize the factors that affect the price of the house.